Introduction to Biology

 Full course description

-- To gain insight in the biology of organisms.
+- To gain more insight in the basic human biology concepts.

 - To increase appreciation and knowledge of the science of life.

 - To understand the basis concepts of evolution and its mechanisms.

 - To provide students with sound basic knowledge required to enter more detailed courses in life sciences

 Students with highschool level biology background are advised to contact the coordinator prior to registering for this course.

 Simon.
 Campbell essential biology with physiology / Eric J. Simon, Jean L. Dickey, Jane B. Reece. - 5th edition. - Boston : Pearson, 2015. - ISBN 978-0-321-96767-1